trevorius/Rocket_Elevators_Controllers/readMe.md

 - if you call Building.alarm() for any Building class (Scenario1, Scenario2, Scenario3) all online status will be switched to the opposite of the buildings alarm status that will log a warning message if it's alarm is switchend on.
 As displayed on scenB building (an example of a possibility to make buildings bigger and more complex in this case a 66 floor building with 4 columns of 5 elevators) the alarm is also on the first test and displays the consequences of pushing buttons and trying to run the sequence on an offline column.

+- all elevators check if they are overloaded before moving in scenario III you will have to enter a valid weight < 10 000 for it to run.

-- In Javascript a delayed callback function will move the idle elevators to a calculated ideal position dependant on how many elevators are Idle
+- In Javascript a delayed callback function will move the idle elevators to a calculated ideal position dependant on how many elevators are Idle . in python version the go to idle function will run at the end of each similation.

 - started work on a ruby file.
+It can run the simulations the same way as python and javascript but doesn't use the goToIdle method.